mayconhb/Gelatina-Reductora-v3/replit.md

 - `PURCHASE_CANCELED` / `PURCHASE_CHARGEBACK`: Removes product access

 ### Product Mapping
-Edit `server/productIds.json` to configure Hotmart product IDs and checkout offer codes:
+Edit `shared/products.ts` to configure Hotmart product IDs and checkout offer codes:
 - `p1`, `p2`, `p3`: Main products
 - `l1`, `l2`: Exclusive content products

 Each product needs:
 - `hotmartProductId`: The product ID from Hotmart (for webhook processing)
+- `appProductId`: Internal product identifier
+- `name`: Product display name
 - `offerCode`: The offer code for checkout popup (found in Hotmart pricing/offers section)

+This file is the single source of truth for product data, used by both local development (server/) and Vercel deployment (api/).

 ### Checkout Popup
 When a user clicks on a locked product, a modal appears with the product info and a "Comprar Ahora" button that opens the Hotmart checkout popup directly in the app.
 The checkout popup pre-fills the user's email for convenience.